CCarrMcMahon/repo-essentials/README.md

 This plugin will not work with the following mods and has been configured to avoid loading when they are detected:

 -   **NoLimitChatbox** by **nickklmao**: Both plugins modify the chat character limit system in different ways.
 NoLimitChatbox removes the character limit entirely, while Essentials replaces it with a configurable value.
--   **MorePlayers** by **zelofi**: Both plugins attempt to modify the maximum player limit in the game.
-The Server Max Players feature in Essentials conflicts with the functionality provided by MorePlayers.
+-   **MorePlayers** by **zelofi**: This mod alters the maximum player limit as well, creating a direct conflict with Essentials' Server Max Players feature.
+Both cannot be used simultaneously.

+## Configuration

+All plugin settings can be found in the following config file:

+-   **Config Path**: `BepInEx/config/org.ccarrmcmahon.plugins.repo.essentials.cfg`

 ## Patches